Letters from Lodi

 By the same token, though, we might end up with grapes as low as 16° or 17° Brix because sugar readings are not always accurate, but the balance of all the lots blended will still give us the style of wine we want.
 The key is that I feel that we have gotten to know our vineyards and growers better and better each year; so much so, I think the best wine we have ever made may be our latest, 2021.

 All of our vintages have remained more or less the same in terms of grapes used — Grenache, Mourvèdre, Carignan, and Cinsaut — with the percentages varying slightly each year, depending upon circumstances such as availability of grapes, or our production or market needs.
-We have produced as much as 7,000 cases [in 2018], but recently we've had to go back down a little [in 2021 4,000 cases of Lorenza True Rosé were produced].
+We have produced as many as 7,000 cases [in 2018], but recently we've had to go back down a little [in 2021 4,000 cases of Lorenza True Rosé were produced].
 75% of our production is sold through distributors in 15 states, and out of that, about 60% have been restaurant placements, not the best deal during the pandemic.
 Our biggest markets outside of California have been New York, South Carolina, Texas, Colorado, and Utah, and we're right about to expand to Florida.

 Four years ago we conducted a vertical tasting [i.e., a tasting comparing multiple vintages] with sommeliers in New York on the occasion of our 10th anniversary.
-I was extremely nervous about it, but the tasting brought tears to my eyes.
+I was extremely nervous about it, but the taste brought tears to my eyes.
 The older wines in particular blew people away.
 Their freshness and balance were totally unexpected.
 Maybe not so much to us, but certainly to these sommeliers.
 The tasting truly demonstrated what aged rosés have to offer, which is not something anyone really thinks of.

 Vertical of Lorenza True Rosé